Treasures of Grace

 Arrival Procedure:

-2. Families with students in 5 th grade and below should park in South Parking Lot.
+2. Families with students in 4th grade and below may park in South Parking Lot.
 All others should park in the Front Parking Lot.
 Enter at the South Entrance.

 3. Drop Nursery through age 3 students in their classrooms.

-4. Drop students age 4 through 5 th grade in the Theater – classes will be seated by rows.
+4. Drop students age 4 through 4th grade in the Theater – classes will be seated by rows.
 Students are expected to sit with their classes – no wandering or running around.

-6. Intermediate and Secondary students should report to the Theater.
+6. Middle School and High School students should report to the Youth Room (LL9).
 Backpacks and coats need to be kept with them throughout the morning.

 7. Moms report to your Classroom/Assigned area.